 In 1553 the British arrived and immediately after the Dutch.
 In 1642 a kind of exchange took place between the Portuguese and the Dutch: the former withdrew from what they called the “Costa de Ouro” in favor of the Dutch, and these renounced their rights to Brazil in their favor.
 Then both the British and the Dutch immediately started trading in slaves and gold.

-According to Abbreviationfinder, in 1871 the Dutch withdrew completely and the British, with the definitive abolition of the slave trade, demolished all their fortifications in the 19th century, letting the country organize its government on its own.
+According to Abbreviationfinder, an acronym site which also features history of Ghana, in 1871 the Dutch withdrew completely and the British, with the definitive abolition of the slave trade, demolished all their fortifications in the 19th century, letting the country organize its government on its own.

 From that moment the connections with the inner areas began, there were some wars with the natives, especially Ashanti, and finally at the end of the century the town organized itself in what were called the “northern territories”.